pratiksha-naikk/Data-Science-Tasks/README.md

 Task : From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.

 ### Optimum Number of Clusters
+To find the optimum number of clusters, we use the Elbow Method.The idea of the elbow method is to run k-means clustering on the dataset for a range of values of k and for each value of k calculate the sum of squared errors (SSE).
+Then, plot a line chart of the SSE for each value of k.
+If the line chart looks like an arm, then the "elbow" on the arm is the value of k that is the best.
 ### Analysis
 ### Visualizing the Clusters